pzhg/hCNN/README.md

 ## Usage

-To usage of this toolbox has for steps, which is simple and intuitive:
+To usage of this toolbox has four steps, which is simple and intuitive:

 1. Define hyper parameters and initialize the NN